 To get the most of your interns—and for them to get the most out of their experience in your TTO—give them the support they need to be successful.
-Here’s how.

 For example, if your interns are doing technology screenings, which is what Fuentek recommends as the focus for interns, give them clear guidance and training regarding those steps, the timeline for their work, what they need to submit, and the review process.
 (You might find Fuentek’s webinar on how to perform technology screenings useful.)

-Similarly, be realistic about what your interns can handle, recognizing that being a student is their top priority.
-Help them figure out how to balance their interests (studying and getting a full-time job) with those of your office (good relationships with inventors and information you can act on) to avoid any unfortunate situations (for example, rather than contacting an inventor to reschedule an interview, the intern simply doesn’t show up).
+Also, be realistic about what your interns can handle.
+Recognize that being a student is their top priority.
+Help them figure out how to balance their interests (studying and getting a full-time job) with those of your office (good relationships with inventors and information you can act on).
+Doing so helps avoid any unfortunate situations (rather than contacting an inventor to reschedule an interview, the intern simply doesn’t show up).

-What the interns are doing is very new to them, and they won’t recognize where and how to improve on their own.
+What the interns are doing is very new to them.
+They won’t recognize where and how to improve on their own.
 They need to hear about what they should do differently and better next time.

 Head into the internship program thinking that you are there to teach the interns, not get something out of them.
 You are training the next generation of tech transfer professionals.
 If you have this mindset, you can feel good about the work you get out of the interns.
 If you expect them to make your job easier, you might end up disappointed and frustrated… and so will they.

 Internship programs are great, but they are not inconsequential to manage.
 The person in charge of the interns must be allotted significant time to train, mentor, and manage them effectively.
 Interns will have lots of questions, and answering those questions can be time consuming.
 But in doing so, you are helping them learn.
 And that is a key part of the internship program.

 Fuentek has years of experience helping university TTOs get the most out of their internship programs.
 Contact us to learn more about how we can help you with yours.